4 min read (Articles narrated by Mabel)

 What to Do if Their Nail Gets Cut Too Short

 Unfortunately, accidents do happen, so it is important to know what to do if your dog’s nail accidentally gets cut too short.
-If this happens, the nail will probably start bleeding, so you will need to stop the bleeding as quickly as possible.
+If this happens, the nail will probably start bleeding, so you will need to stop the bleeding, quick.

 The best way to stop a dog’s nails from bleeding is to use styptic powder.
 If you plan to trim your dog’s nails yourself, you should always have some styptic powder on hand just to be safe.
 You can simply apply it to your dog’s nails with moderate pressure to quickly stop the bleeding.